masterminds-kenya/social_network/checklist.md

 - [x] Have real influencer (Noelle Reno) sign up for testing.
 - [x] Modularize the codebase: sheets, facebook api, developer_admin, manage
 - [ ] Update template to use for-else: in jinja, the else only runs if no iteration
-- [ ] Modularize the codebase more: move routes elsewhere?
+- [x] Modularize the codebase more: move routes elsewhere?
-- [ ] ? allow logging in related files (remove all print statements)
+- [x] ? allow logging in related files (remove all print statements) == from flask import current_app as app
 - [ ] Update forms and API digesting with input validation to replace following functionality:
   - [ ] Currently fix_date used for both create model, and when create_or_update many
   - [ ] Currently create_or_update_many also has to modify inputs from Audience API calls